Dr. Matthew Head

 By profession, I am a musicologist.
 My recent publications include The Cambridge Companion to Women Composers (2024), and I write regularly for Glyndebourne Opera Festival.
 In 2025, I retired from my post as Professor of Music at King's College London, to pursue independent research projects, to teach piano, and return to the flute and recorder.

-The second kind of lessons I offer are for university students, and independent researchers, comprising advanced music theory, harmony and counterpoint, and music-historical research.
+The third kind of lessons I offer are for university students, and independent researchers, comprising advanced music theory, harmony and counterpoint, and music-historical research.
 These lessons are quite different, focusing forensically on professional, technical skills and issues of methodology.

 ©2025 - Proudly built with Strikingly